jessehattabaugh/world/README.md

 Personal website with comprehensive automated testing suite.

+## System Requirements

+- **Linux Operating System**: This application is designed to run exclusively on Linux environments
+- **Node.js**: v16 or higher
+- **NPM**: v7 or higher
+- **Modern Web Browser**: Chrome, Firefox, or Safari for running and developing

+> **Note**: Windows and macOS are not officially supported.
+The application may work in WSL (Windows Subsystem for Linux) but is not tested in these environments.

 ## Mission

 To build a web site that is tested end-to-end in real browsers, authored in web standards, and supportive of assistive technologies.
 We embrace modern JavaScript and CSS features while rejecting compilation steps and unnecessary abstractions.